 If the immune system is already preoccupied with other pre-existing conditions, and the cardiovascular system is already weakening due to poor nutrition, an infection can sometimes be more severe.

 In general, a healthy, balanced vegan diet can relieve the immune system and strengthen the body in the hope that an infection would then be less severe.

-Protect yourself against coronavirus infection – strengthen your immune system
+Protect yourself against infection – strengthen your immune system.

 Fortunately, modern humans have access to many healthy foods that can enhance the immune system.
 Unfortunately, only a few eat healthily.
 The fast-food not only leads to obesity but also cannot supply our body with the vitamins and minerals it needs.
 The more we lack vitamins and minerals, the more susceptible we are to viruses and bacteria.

 On the other hand, those who mainly eat seasonal fruits and vegetables equip their bodies in the fight against pathogens.
 For a healthy diet, you can include the following fruits and vegetables in your diet:

 Citrus fruits like kiwi, grapefruit, and oranges provide the body with vitamin C.

 Vegetables like arugula, spinach, broccoli, and parsley are iron suppliers.

 Tips for healthy intestinal flora to protect yourself against infection

 Thousands of bacteria live in our colon, most of which are very useful.
-Because correctly, these microorganisms form the healthy intestinal flora.
+Because correctly, these microorganisms form healthy intestinal flora.
 And it fulfills two essential functions, namely, on the one hand, preventing dangerous pathogens from spreading in the intestine and, on the other hand, promoting the immune system.